neutrinojs/neutrino/docs/customization/README.md

 ### Simple Customization

-By defining a configuration object within your package.json, Neutrino will merge this information with that provided by your presets, overriding those options with your custom configuration.
+By defining an object within your package.json at `neutrino`, Neutrino will merge this information with that provided by your presets or middleware, overriding the configuration and options with your own preferences.

 ### Advanced Customization

-You can also create a configuration override directly in your project which can extend the presets you are using.
+You can also create a configuration override directly in your project which can extend the presets and middleware you are using.

 ---